TeachBooks/he-staff/book/some_content/workspace_guidelines.md

 ### Steps to Request a Room Change

 1. **Discuss with Section Leader:**
-   - If you would like to change rooms or swap your workplace, please discuss this with your section leader.
+   - If you would like to change rooms or swap your workplace, please discuss this with your section head.

 2. **Inform the Secretariat:**
    - The secretariat will check the floor plan to see if a room is available.